 Similarly, you could create such projects for other divisions as well and test your candidate’s proficiency level.
-This is the again one of the qualifiers that I spoke about even before & it worked out really well.
-It will also help you in differentiating between a seasoned manager and a newbie.
+This is again one of the qualifiers that I spoke about even before & it worked out really well.
+It will also help you differentiate between a seasoned manager and a newbie.

 Once your prospect has passed the 100-Day roadmap test, you can then test whether you want to work with the person or not.
 If yes, then you can get the ref check part done for the prospect.